Brendan Hansen

 Brendan Joseph Hansen (born August 15, 1981) is an American former competition swimmer who specialized in breaststroke events.
 Hansen is a six-time Olympic medalist, and is also a former world record-holder in both the 100-meter and 200-meter breaststroke events (long course).

 He won twenty-five medals in major international competitions, eighteen gold, four silver, and three bronze spanning the Olympics, the World, and the Pan Pacific Championships.
-He was a member of the 2012 United States Olympic team and won the bronze medal in the 100-meter breaststroke and a gold medal in the 4×100-meter medley relay at the 2012 Summer Olympics.
+He was a member of the 2004, 2008 and 2012 United States Olympic teams winning gold in the 4×100 m medley at all three.
+He also won bronze and silver in the 200 metre breaststroke and 100 metre breaststroke respectively at the 2004 Summer Olympics and bronze in the 100-meter breaststroke at the 2012 Summer Olympics.